 Bonus is added after purchase is complete by your conveyancer or solicitor

 Bonus is paid directly into account on a month-by-month basis

 Withdraw funds at any time.
 You will not receive the 25% bonus on funds withdrawn for anything other than your first house

 25% charge if withdrawing before your 60th birthday or if funds not used towards your first house

 Can be used for mortgage deposit?

-All in all, the Lifetime ISA looks like the more attractive offer for long term savers looking to buy their first house.
-It can net you a bigger bonus long-term at up to £1,000 per tax year, has a more generous property cap, can be used for both the exchange deposit and the mortgage deposit, and will sit in your account as part of your savings.
+The Lifetime ISA looks like the more attractive offer for long term savers looking to buy their first house.
+You can earn a bigger bonus long-term at up to £1,000 per tax year, it has a more generous property cap, can be used for both the exchange deposit and the mortgage deposit, and will sit in your account as part of your savings.
 Plus, because of the bonus cap of £3,000 for the Help to Buy ISA, if you think you’ll save more than £12,000 long-term, the Lifetime ISA becomes a better choice.

 For some, the Help to Buy ISA might be the better option because the savings are more accessible.
 You can withdraw savings from the Help to Buy ISA whenever you want, but you would be charged 25% if you tried to do the same with the Lifetime ISA.
-Currently the interest rates offered are better with the Help to Buy ISA, and more providers are offering it.
-Plus, you will have to wait a year before using your Lifetime ISA towards a new house.
+You will have to wait a year before using your Lifetime ISA towards a new house.
 So for short term savers looking for a bonus, the Help to Buy ISA may be best.

-Whichever suits you, it is clear that if you are a first time buyer you should take full advantage of either scheme, as the potential for a 25% injection into your savings can only be a good thing.
-So shop around, save, and start your journey to your dream house.
+Whichever suits you, it is clear that if you are a first-time buyer you should take full advantage of either scheme, as the potential for a 25% bonus to your savings will help speed up the process of building up a house deposit.